<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8625306&amp;fmt=gif">

-Damp and mould issues are serious concerns for both homeowners and prospective buyers.
-When it comes to property value, even minor damp can have a significant impact.
-Here’s what you need to know about how damp and mould can affect your property’s value and how to address these issues before buying or selling.
+Damp & mould issues are serious concerns for both homeowners and prospective buyers.
+When it comes to property value, even minor damp & mould can have a significant impact.
+Here’s what you need to know about how damp & mould can affect your property’s value and how to address these issues before buying or selling.

 Visible Signs of Damp